-OFFICE OF THE GOVERNOR — News Release — Governor Ige takes steps to mitigate risks to Puna Geothermal Venture posed by Kilauea eruptionsPosted on May 9, 2018 in Emergency Proclamations, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige takes steps to mitigate risks to Puna Geothermal Venture posed by Kilauea eruptionsPosted on May 9, 2018 in Emergency Proclamations, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has issued a supplemental emergency proclamation for the 2018 Kilauea eruption that, among other emergency management functions, establishes lines of authority that will enable a more comprehensive response to changing and unpredictable risks posed by the current eruption.
 Those risks include possible impacts to Puna Geothermal Venture (PGV), which is located on Kilauea’s Lower East Rift Zone.

 The governor is exercising his authority, as provided by Hawaii Revised Statutes 127A-12(13), and has directed the Director of Emergency Management, the Administrator of the Hawaii Emergency Management Agency, Mayor Harry Kim, and the administrator of the Hawaii Civil Defense Agency, to lead a team to develop and implement mitigation steps as necessary to protect public health and safety.
 In addition to county responders, the team will include federal and state agencies, as well as PGV.

 In announcing his plans, Gov. Ige said, “I am placing a tremendous degree of responsibility on two nationally and internationally renowned emergency and mission managers.
 Hawai‘i Emergency Management Agency (HI-EMA) Administrator and retired U.S. Navy Captain Thomas Travis, and County of Hawai‘i Mayor Harry Kim, are proven leaders who care deeply for the public and have the capacity to plan, mobilize and get the job done in a quick and efficient manner.”